 The support network at Linklaters is outstanding.
 There is an entire infrastructure of service teams working extremely hard to make our lives as lawyers easier.

 Furthermore, and perhaps more importantly for would-be applicants, Linklaters is devoted to its trainees.
 Their investment in junior lawyers is enormous, with extensive training and a culture of mentorship, allowing trainees to realise their potential.
 Linklaters is an ideal firm if you are looking to have a fulfilling training contract with endless opportunities to learn.

-I applied to Linklaters directly for a training contract (i.e. not through the vacation scheme route).
+I made a direct training contract application to Linklaters (i.e. not through the vacation scheme route).
 I completed an online form, and was then asked to take a verbal reasoning test.
-After that, I was invited to an assessment centre which was conducted over the course of a single afternoon, during which I did another verbal reasoning test, a work simulation exercise, a HR interview and a partner interview.
+After that, I was invited to an assessment centre which was conducted over the course of a single afternoon, during which I did another verbal reasoning test, a work simulation exercise, a HR interview and ava partner interview.

 You have to be clear on why you want to work at a given firm versus other firms.
 Law firms put a lot of effort into promoting their USPs (Unique Selling Points), so recognising what those are is paramount.

 The cliché is to “spend more time on less applications”, and many applicants overlook this idea.
 Anyone can Google search for the highest value deals that a firm has done in the last few years, but few people will take time to find a recent matter that actually interests them and talk about it in their application.

 It is essential, of course, to have the fundamental qualities of a lawyer.
 These include intelligence, organisational skills and dedication.